CypRiv/genal/README.md

 | 10:100003304:SNP  | a       | g       | 0.9609| 0.0245 | 0.0838 | 0.769800 | 737054          | 663809      | 10  | 100003304 | SNP    |
 | 10:100003785:SNP  | t       | c       | 0.6406| -0.0680| 0.0313 | 0.029870 | 738169          | 735681      | 10  | 100003785 | SNP    |

-And it can now be loaded into a `genal.Geno` object:
+And it can now be loaded into a `genal.Geno` instance:

 ```python
 import genal